 On November 27, 2018, the Illinois General Assembly passed legislation authorizing a statute that makes available a process by which a domestic insurance company may divide into two or more domestic insurance companies.
-The statute could be used to isolate an existing block of life, health or property-casualty business for sale to a third party or to manage risks associated with indemnification programs.
-The statute could also be used to divide continuing blocks of insurance business from insurance business that is no longer marketed, or otherwise has been discontinued, into separate companies with separate capital.
-Before a plan of division can be effected, it must be approved according to the organizational documents of the dividing insurer and submitted for approval by the Illinois Department of Insurance.
-The bill was effective January 1, 2019.
-The Illinois Department of Insurance will likely promulgate rules and the rule-making process will take several months once filed.
+The statute, which became effective January 1, 2019, can be used to divide continuing blocks of insurance business from insurance business no longer marketed, or otherwise has been discontinued, into separate companies with separate capital.
+The statute can also be used for sale to a third party or to manage risks associated with indemnification programs.
+Before a plan of division can be effected it must be approved according to the organizational documents of the dividing insurer and submitted for approval by the Illinois Department of Insurance.